vmware-archive/hillview/docs/userManual.md

 ![Table header](table-header.png)

 The data in the table is always sorted lexicographically on a combination of the visible columns.
-In the figure above the data is sorted as follows:
+In this figure the data is sorted as follows:

 * Data is sorted first on the Origin column in decreasing order (this is shown by the down-arrow next to the column name followed by a